Opportunity for Writers and Poets: DGB Short Film and Video Competition

 So, for the 2014 competition, we are offering five poets or authors the opportunity to participate.

 The selected authors will need to provide to the competition five works on which the submitted films can be based.
 These works can be of any length.
 They can be individual poems; entire collections or novels; short stories; extracts from longer works.
 The works must be made freely available to the filmmakers interested in submitting to the competition, either via the internet or on request.
-We will select the five writers on a very simple basis: (a) do we like their work; and (b) subject to liking their work, we will adopt a first come first served basis.
+We will select the five writers on a very simple basis: (a) do we like their work; and (b) subject to the approval of their work, we will adopt a first come first served basis.

 The selected authors will be expected to pay a small administrative charge.